 - 1 cup water or vegetable broth

 - 1 cup light coconut milk (or sub ½ cup full-fat coconut milk + ½ cup water)

 - 1 tablespoon olive oil

 - 1 teaspoon cumin seeds

 - ½ teaspoon fennel seeds

 - 2 bay leafs

 - Rinse the basmati rice a couple of times under cold water until the water comes out semi-clear.

-- Heat olive oil in a small pot.
+- Heat olive oil in a small pot or a Dutch oven.
 Once hot, add cumin, fennel, and allspice seeds and saute for 1-2 minutes.

 - Stir in the rice and let it sautee for 1 minute.
 Add water, coconut milk, salt, and bay leaves, and bring to a boil.
 Once it starts to simmer, cover with a lid and cook for 10-12 minutes (check out packaging instructions for exact cooking time).